microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-02.md

 ## Success Criteria

-- The heart dataset totally shaped, cleaned and prepared for the model training.
+Verify that the heart dataset is correctly shaped, cleaned and prepared for the model training by confirming the following:
-- No data duplicated or exceeded columns.
+- There are no duplicates row in the dataset.
-- No missing values.
+- There are no missing values.
-- No categorical values.
+- There are no categorical values.
+Categorical values must be transformed to numerical values.
-- The processed data saved to the Fabric Lakehouse as a Delta table.
+- The processed data is saved to the Fabric Lakehouse as a Delta table.
+Verify that you can load the table back to the notebook.

 ## Learning Resources